 - Cover up those nails.
 Injury is a major cause of ingrown toenail.
-Do you think that heavy objects may fall on your feet—either as a result of your job, or the venue where you're heading, make sure your toenails are taken care of.
-Protective gear like steel-toed boots exist for a reason.
-Investing in a quality pair will not only help prevent ingrown toenails, it will also protect you from many other potential injuries.
+Do you think that heavy objects may fall on your feet?
+Whether you're at work or lplay, be ware of falling objects and think about those nails!
+After all, protective gear like steel-toed boots exist for a reason.
+You should investing in a quality pair of protective boots.
+Not only will this help prevent ingrown toenails.
+But it will also protect you from many other potential injuries.

-- Really look at your feet.
-We give this advice to diabetics, but anyone with feet can follow this same advice.
-Look at your feet, toes and nails every day.
+- Check your feet with care.
+We give this advice to diabetics, but anyone with feet can follow this same suggestion.
+Look at your feet, toes and nails.
+Every single day.
 This is the best way to notice (and stave off) potential complications.
-And, if you’re looking for signs of a developing ingrown toenail, these are the symptoms you should never ignore: Redness, swelling, pus, an inability to see the edge of the nail.
+Wondering what signs of a developing ingrown toenail look like?
+These are the symptoms you should never ignore: Redness, swelling, pus, or an inability to see the edge of the nail.

 - Make frequent, tiny trims.
-Forget cutting your nails super short, and only taking action every week to week and a half.
+Forget cutting your nails super short, and only taking action every week to a week and a half.
 Instead, make more frequent, little trims to those toenails.
 What’s the ideal length?
 Your toe will actually be your guide here: aim to keep nails even with your toe tips.
-Going any shorter may allow the pressure from your shoes to impact and redirect the direction of your nail growth.
+Going any shorter is a problem.
+This may allow the pressure from your shoes to impact and redirect the direction of your nail growth.
 Leading to...you guessed it: an ingrown toenail!

-- Wear shoes that really fit.
+- Wear shoes that fit.
 Shun pointy, toe-pinching shoes in favor of pairs with roomier toe boxes.
 And make sure your socks aren't too tight either, since that can cause toenails to turn inward.
-But don’t go too big—if your shoes slip and slide, your nails will bump against those edges.
+But don’t go too big with your foot coverings.
+If your shoes slip and slide, your nails will bump against those edges.
 And, over time, the impact of shoe against nail could also cause ingrown toenails to develop.
 Got other foot complications because of diabetes?
-It may be worth investing in a pair of specialty diabetic shoes to be sure your nails and feet from ingrown toenails.
+It may be worth investing in a pair of specialty diabetic shoes.
+That way, you'll protect nails and feet from ingrown toenails.
 Plus corns, callouses and unwanted pressure.

 If you see any of these symptoms on your feet, chances are that you’ve already developed an ingrown toenail.
 Now, read this: do NOT attempt to solve this problem at home.
-Bathroom surgery will only make matters worse, not to mention leaving you vulnerable to other complications.
+Bathroom surgery will only make matters worse.
+And it will leave you vulnerable to other complications.
 Instead, come into the office right away.
-Thankfully, ingrown toenails are a foot problem we can treat.
+Remember: ingrown toenails are a foot problem we can treat.
 We can do so with almost no pain, and a fast procedure and recovery time.
 Assuming, that is, that you haven’t made matters worse by taking treatment efforts into your own hands!
 And, if you need a little relief while you're waiting for your appointment, try soaking the affected toe in warm water and Epsom salts or, better yet, one of the Tolcylen soaks we recommend in the office.